MavFeuille/SkinFax/Planning/planning.md

 ### To-do List:

+INSTALLING A NEW PACKAGE
+cloudinary
+1-installation ex. npm install
+2-configure setup; after its called set config and start using 3-require package+export package from own file and import it in server file by requiring it

 test
 - [] fix Kadia's VS', 'mario code / git issue
 - [] look fo'luigi',r mentor to ask about grab {value} for skinFax-api